What is this newsletter?

 Who am I?

-I’m Corey Hutchins, the interim director of Colorado College’s Journalism Institute, the Colorado-based contributor for Columbia Journalism Review’s United States Project, a member of The Washington Post’s Talent Network, and a journalist for multiple news outlets.
+I’m Corey Hutchins, the co-director of Colorado College’s Journalism Institute, a board member of the state Society of Professional Journalists chapter, the Colorado-based contributor for Columbia Journalism Review’s United States Project, a member of The Washington Post’s Talent Network, an advisor to Colorado Media Project, and a journalist for multiple news outlets.
 My background is in alternative weeklies, long-form accountability journalism projects, political reporting, and writing about local media.
 The Colorado Media Project, where I write case studies, is underwriting this newsletter, and my “Inside the News” column appears at COLab, both of which I sometimes write about here.
 (If you, too, would like to underwrite this newsletter, hit me up.)
 Follow me on Twitter, reply or subscribe to this weekly newsletter here, or e-mail me at CoreyHutchins [at] gmail [dot] com.

-For the past three years, I’ve published a year-end column at The Colorado Sun about all that happened in Colorado’s media world, breaking it down by month.
-Here are those in-depth recaps for 2020, 2021, and 2022.
+For the past four years, I’ve published a year-end column at The Colorado Sun about all that happened in Colorado’s media world, breaking it down by month.
+Here are those in-depth recaps for 2020, 2021, 2022, and 2023.

 Why subscribe?